-BASH potential land use conflicts are identified with the vicon Dust/smoke/steam potential land use conflicts are identified with the vicon Glint/glare potential land use conflicts are identified with the vicon Frequencies of potential land use conflicts are identified with the vicon Vertical obstructions and potential land use conflicts are identified with the vicon support DoD land use recommendations is a sensitive issue affecting personal property rights and values.
-It can result in the taking of land where the beneficial use of a property is affected, reducing its value.
-A property owner seeks compensation for the loss in development potential.
-For this reason, any changes to the zoning or use of property must be conducted with full transparency and input from affected property owners.
+BASH potential land use conflicts are identified with the vicen Dust/smoke/steam potential land use conflicts are identified with the icon Glint/glare potential land use conflicts are identified with the icon Frequencies of potential land use conflicts are identified with the icon Vertical obstructions and potential land use conflicts are identified with the icon support DoD land use recommendations must be sensitive to personal property rights and values to avoid creating a taking of private property rights.
+A property owner can argue the "taking" or loss of beneficial use of their property and seek relief in civil court to compensate for a loss in development potential.
+For this reason, any changes to the zoning or use of the property must be conducted with full transparency, input, and support from affected property owners to avoid potential challenges to amendments.